ph1-xyz/Phazerville-Wiki/fullApplets/originalApps/Viznutcracker, sweet!.md

+#audioGenerator #LFO #independentChannels

-This is a experimental implementation of several byte beats signal generators.
-"Byte beats" are equations, expressed usually as a single line of programme code, typically involving various bit-level operators, which when evaluated with an incrementing phase value at audio rates produce all manner of harsh digital noises, some of which sound musical, or at least, interesting.
-"Byte beats" were first [described](http://countercomplex.blogspot.com/2011/10/algorithmic-symphonies-from-one-line-of.html) in 2011 by viznut (aka Ville-Matias Heikkilä).
+This is an experimental implementation of several byte beats signal generators.
+"Byte beats" are equations, expressed usually as a single line of programme code, typically involving various bit-level operators, which when evaluated with an incrementing phase value at audio rates produce all manner of harsh digital noises, some of which sound musical, or at least, interesting; "Byte beats" were first [described](http://countercomplex.blogspot.com/2011/10/algorithmic-symphonies-from-one-line-of.html) in 2011 by viznut (aka Ville-Matias Heikkilä).

+The _Viznutcracker, sweet!_ app allows to run a generator on each of the 4 channels, allowing to choose from 8 different byte beat equations; the equation, speed/frequency and three equation parameter values (p0, p1 and p2) can be set via the menus and/or voltage-controlled for each generator via mappable CV inputs.

 The output, if used as an audio signal, usually needs to be fairly heavily filtered through a low-pass filter to remove at least some of the unpleasant digital "screech" due to high-frequency aliasing and other effects which are characteristics of byte beats.
 This digital aliasing is a fundamental characteristic of the way byte beats work, and isn't due to any hardware limitations of the O+C module.

-The _Viznutcracker, sweet!_ app current provides access to 8 different byte beat equations, although it is anticipated that more will be added in further versions.
-The app provides four independent byte beat generators, on channels A to D, which all run independently.
-The equation, speed/frequency and three equation parameter values (p0, p1 and p2) can be set via the menus and/or voltage-controlled for each generator via mappable CV inputs.

 Perhaps uniquely amongst byte beat generator modules, the _Viznutcracker, sweet!_ apps permits the byte beat generators to be run at very slow rates, and because the O+C module outputs are DC-coupled, they can therefore be used as sources of stepped control voltages.
 For example, the outputs can be fed into a quantiser (such as another O+C module) to create potentially interesting pitch sequences (possibly even melodies...).
 Furthermore, the app allows each byte beat equation to be incremented by an external clock/trigger input, so that these stepped voltages can be generated in synchrony with other external processes.